dentarg/auth0-blog/_posts/2017-10-06-azure-storage.markdown

 }
 ```

-After creating the container we can upload a blob to it, as shown in the following snippet:
+After creating the container, we can upload a blob to it, as shown in the following snippet:

 ```C#
 public void UploadBlobToContainer()